SkyworkAI/Gamba/readme.md

 ### Pretrained Weights

 Our pretrained weight can be downloaded from [huggingface](https://huggingface.co/florinshen/Gamba).
+A lager Model is comming on the way!

 For example, to download the bf16 model for inference:
 ```bash